esarbe/votelog/readme.md

 # Votelog

 **`votelog`** is a http server application that provides a convenient interface for the Swiss parlaments's CuriaVista datase (https://www.parlament.ch/de/ratsbetrieb/curia-vista).
-Work on the M1 Milestone is ongoing, for M1 the following features are planned:
+Work on the M1 Milestone is ongoing.

+For M1 the following features are planned:

 - [X] Creation of user accounts
 - [X] Protection of resources using permission framework